 Now suspend it in the knife-edge on the side B and repeat the same observations as above.

-Repeat the observations with the knife-edges in the 2nd, 3rd, 4th, 5th, etc. holes on either side of the center of gravity.
+Repeat the observations with the knife-edges in the 2nd, 3rd, 4th, 5th, etc. holes on either side of the centre of gravity.

 Tabulate the observation accordingly.